jhogsett/EMA-VFI-WebUI/guide/duplicates_report.md

-**Deduplicate Frames** - Detect and remove duplicate PNG frame files
+**Duplicate Frames Report** - Detect and report duplicate PNG frame files

 ## How It Works
-1. Set _Input PNG Files Path_ to a path on this server for the PNG files being deduplicated
+1. Set _Input PNG Files Path_ to a path on this server for the PNG files to report on
-1. Set _Output PNG Files Path_ to a path on this server to store the deduplicated PNG files
-    - Output PNG File Path can be left blank to use the default folder
-    - _Tip: The default folder is set by the_ `config.directories.output_deduplication` _setting_
 1. Set _Detect Threshold_ to specify the sensitivity to frame differences
     - A lower value finds fewer duplicates; a higher value finds more
     - This value requires experimentation.
 See _More Details_ below.